 How a Headshot Influences your Brand

-A great headshot will mold your brand.
+A great headshot establishes your personal brand.
 All business owners need a professional headshot.
 If not to show people what you look like, then to make yourself appear more professional.
 If you present yourself with a professional portrait, others will see you more seriously.
 The right headshot will put the face to the brand.
 It will also make you more approachable and more hireable.